cdktf/cdktf-provider-okta/docs/factor.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Is this provider active?
+Whether to activate the provider, by default, it is set to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/factor#active Factor#active}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/factor#active Factor#active}

 ---